 LLM: St Catharine’s College Cambridge.

-Chancery Bar Association; ACTAPS; Northern Ireland Bar (external member of the Bar Library).
+Chancery Bar Association; ACTAPS; Northern Ireland Bar.

 VAT Registration Number: 795693557